 Local councils have a legal duty to help certain people if they ask a council for help when they are homeless or threatened with homelessness.
 The help may be with providing housing or with advice and assistance to help resolve a housing problem.

 If a council decides that you are legally homeless or threatened with homelessness, it may eventually have to help you by providing you with settled accommodation.
-If it decides you are not homeless, you will not get the same level of help.
+If it decides you are not homeless, you aren't given the same level of help.

-You should be considered homeless if you have no home in the UK or anywhere else in the world available for you to occupy, but you don't have to be sleeping on the streets to be considered homeless.
+You should be considered homeless if you have no home in the UK or anywhere else in the world available for you to occupy.
+You don't have to be sleeping on the streets to be considered homeless.

 The council may decide you have a home if you are:

 - living with friends or family who consent to you staying and haven't asked you to leave

 - you have 'home rights' giving you the right to stay in your home because you are married to or in a civil partnership with the tenant or home-owner